 Students are expected to maintain the highest integrity in completing assignments and taking exams.

-Students enrolling in an online course for the first time at ICC are required to take an online orientation class prior to the start of the semester.
+Students enrolling in an online course for the first time at ICC are required to take an online orientation class.

-General equipment and software requirements for on-line courses can be found on the ICC web site www.indycc.edu/icconline.
+General equipment and software requirements for online courses can be found on the ICC web site www.indycc.edu/icconline.